bakerjd99/jacks/README.md

 jacks (J-Hacks) README
 ======================

-This repository consolidates all J language code and related files referenced in my blog [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).
+This repository consolidates all J language code and related files referenced by [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).

-For details see the blog posts - listed from newest to oldest:
+For details see blog posts - listed from newest to oldest:

 1. [JHS with the DHTMLX Grid](http://bakerjd99.wordpress.com/2012/12/03/jhs-with-the-dhtmlx-grid/)
  * [`griddemo`](https://github.com/bakerjd99/jacks/tree/master/griddemo)